krzychb/toit-samples/README.md

-# toit-samples
+# Toit Samples

-A collection of sample project written in Toit
+A collection of sample projects written in Toit